EHB-TI/web-app-hexclan/README.md

 # Goal
 *describe how this web app will (evantually) earn money or make the world a better place*

+*We want to optimise and digitize the way parents approach a children's day care centre from the moment their child is born until the child goe to kindergarten.
+*For that, we foresee a website with some static webpages, but also a web page that allows the parents to raise questions, ask supplementary information on the website.
+*That information will have to be sent securely.
+The personal data entered on the form will have to be kept securely following GDPR requirements.

 # Acceptance criteria
 *how do we know that the goals have been reached?*

 # Threat model
 *describe your threat model.
 One or more architectural diagram expected.
 Also a list of the principal threats and what you will do about them*
 # Deployment